-State laws, regulations and policies referenced in the specific the Medicaid agency or the operating agency (if applicable) Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests to ).

-specified in statute. the authority to provide the following additional service not
+State laws, regulations and policies referenced in the specifica ation are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.
+Service Title: Service Tiue: Advanced Supported Employment HCBS Taxonomy: Category 1: Sub-Category 1: 03 Supported Employment 03010 job development Category 2: Sub-Category 2: 03 Supported Employment 03021 ongoing supported employment, individual Category 3: Sub-Category 3: 03 Supported Employment 03030 career planning Category 4: Sub-Category 4: Complete this part for a renewal application or a new waiver Lathert newly access are enjetiment universe.
+Collections of Complete this part for a renewal application of a new waiver that replaces an existing waiver.
+Select one.
+Service is included in approved waiver.
+There is no change in service specifications.
+Service is included in approved waiver.
+The serv vice specifications have been modified.

-Service Title:

-Advanced Supported Employment

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-03 Supported Employment 03010 job development

-Category 2: Sub-Category 2:

-03 Supported Employment 03021 ongoing supported employment, individual

-Category 3: Sub-Category 3:

-03 Supported Employment 03030 career planning

-Service Definition (Scope):

-Category 4: Sub-Category 4: